The Apostle's Creed

 I believe in God, the Father almighty, Creator of heaven and earth.
 I believe in Jesus Christ, his only Son, our Lord.
 He was conceived by the power of the Holy Spirit, and born of the Virgin Mary.
 He suffered under Pontius Pilate, was crucified, died and buried.
 He descended to the dead.
 On the third day he rose again.
 He ascended into heaven, and is seated at the right hand of the Father.
 He will come again to Judge the living and the dead.
 I believe in the Holy Spirit, the holy catholic church, the communion of saints, the forgiveness of sins, the resurrection of the body, and the life everlasting.
 Amen.

-Occasionally we recite the Apostles Creed in our worship services, and sometimes we may even sing it set to a modern tune, but why as Christians should we study the Creed?
-Is it simply a tradition that has been handed down from the past but of no real relevance to our daily lives or does it continue to have value and significance today?
+Occasionally we recite the Apostle's Creed in our worship services, and sometimes we may even sing it set to a modern tune, but why as Christians should we study the Creed today?
+Is it simply a tradition that has been handed down from the past but of no real relevance to our daily lives or does it continue to have a value and significance for us today?

-In the Creed we find a distillation of the Church's mature reflection on the essentials of the faith as expressed in scripture.
-Studying the Creed will help us to think more deeply about our own understanding of the Christian faith and hopefully equip us to explain it to others.
-It also serves to remind us that we are part of a community of Christians that reaches right back to the birth of the Church and the first Apostles who were appointed by Jesus himself.
-As one ancient writer wrote "the Creed is the tie that binds us together."
+In the Creed we find a distillation of the Church's mature reflection on the essentials of the faith as they are expressed in scripture.
+Studying the Creed will help you to think more deeply about your own understanding of the Christian faith and hopefully equip you to explain it to others.
+It also serves to remind us that we are part of a community of Christians that reaches right back to the birth of the Church and the very first Apostles who were appointed by Jesus himself.
+As one someone once wrote, the Creed is the tie that binds us together.

-Contrary to appearance the Apostles Creed was not written by the Apostles but arose out of the baptismal confession and instruction of the church in Rome.
-It did not reach its final form, however, until sometime in the early 7th century in Southern France.
+Despite the name the Apostle's Creed was not actually written by one of the Apostles but arose out of the baptismal confession and instruction of the church in Rome.
+In fact it did not reach its final form until sometime in the early 7th century in Southern France.

-It was written in an era in many ways similar to the situation we face in the Western world today.
+The creed evolved in an age that was in many ways similar to the situation we face in the Western world today.
 The Church was challenged from both without and within by inadequate and false understandings of the faith.
-It was essential therefore that believers were clear on the fundamentals that they held in common.
+It was essential therefore that believers should be clear on the fundamentals of belief that they held in common.

-Today the modern cults in many ways simply repackage old heresies in a new form.
-One important purpose of the Creed is to provide us with a brief summary of the Christian faith and, to quote Alister McGrath, it "helps us to recognise inadequate or incomplete versions of Christianity."
-It is a plumb-line against which we can test the truth.
-It does not tell us everything but stresses the fundamentals without which we have abandoned the orthodox Christian faith.
-As Christians we are free to differ on many points but we must all agree the essentials of the Creed.
-With this in mind let us look at what the Creed actually says.
+Modern cults often simply repackage the old heresies in new forms.
+One important purpose of the Creed is to provide us with a brief summary of the Christian faith and teaching of the Apostles.
+To quote the theologian Alister McGrath, it helps us to recognise inadequate or incomplete versions of Christianity.
+Think of it as a plumb-line against which we can test the truth.
+It does not tell us everything but stresses the fundamentals without which we will find that we have deviated from the orthodox Christian faith.
+As Christians we are free to differ on many points of interpretation or practice but we should all be able to agree on the essentials of the Creed.
+With this in mind let us look at what the Creed actually says in more detail.

-In the New Testament book of Hebrews we read that "faith is being sure of what we hope for and certain of what we do not see," (Heb.
-11:1).
-Biblical faith goes beyond a mere intellectual knowledge.
+In the New Testament book of Hebrews we read that faith is being sure of what we hope for and certain of what we do not see, (Hebrews 11:1).
+Faith is like a title deed.
+It gives us a confidence that what we believe in has a reality even when we cannot see it.
+Biblical faith goes beyond a mere intellectual assent or knowledge.
 It is faith in a person, Jesus Christ.
 That he exists, is alive today and cares for us individually.

-Trust and obedience are essential to real faith (Rom.
-1:5).
-It is not enough to simply know something to be true, we must also act upon it (James 1:22; 2:17).
-True faith requires a response.
+Trust and obedience are essential to real faith (Romans 1:5).
+It is not enough to simply know something to be true, we must also be willing to act upon it (James 1:22; 2:17).
+A real faith requires a response from us.

 What we believe should affect our hearts as well as our heads.
 John Wesley the founder of Methodism, in his Journal, wrote regarding his own conversion experience: